jonlpersson/ed-latimore/site/_posts/2020-06-21-the-5-parts-of-being-an-internet-entrepreneur.md

 He felt stuck at his level of progress and wanted to know some new business ideas to&nbsp;[build a successful online business](https://coachfoundation.com/blog/start-coaching-business/).

-## Becoming an internet entrepreneurship
+## Becoming an internet entrepreneur

 I've always been reluctant to call myself an internet entrepreneur.